 We believe our children’s education should be based on scholarship and facts, and should nurture their development into the happy, resilient, free-thinking, educated citizens every democracy needs.
 Our classrooms should include rigorous instruction in history, civics, literature, math, the sciences, and the ideas and values that enrich our country.

-Yet in recent years activists have targeted public, private, and charter schools across the country with a campaign to impose toxic new curriculums and to force our kids into divisive identity groups based on race, ethnicity, religion, and gender.
-Many schools have already embraced this campaign, and many more are preparing to embrace it.
+Yet in recent years activists have targeted public, private, and charter schools across the country with a campaign to impose ideologically driven curriculum with a concerning and often divisive emphasis on students’ group identities: race, ethnicity, religion, sexual orientation and gender.
+Many school districts and private schools have spent large sums of money on these efforts and many more are preparing to do the same.

-This new educational mission is not only at war with basic American values, but with our kids’ happiness and ability to succeed in life.
-Couched in vague slogans such as “social justice,” the new curriculum divides our children into “oppressor” and “oppressed” groups.
+This new educational mission is not only at war with basic American values, but also with childhood.
+Couched in vague slogans about “social justice,” the new curriculum divides our children into “oppressor” and “oppressed” groups.
 To one, it teaches guilt and shame.
-To the other, grievance and anger.
-To all students, it spreads unhappiness, radicalism, and failure.
+To the other, grievance and resentment.
+More broadly, throughout the school, it sows distrust, unhappiness, confusion, and fear.

-Schools are adopting this illiberal mission at the behest of a narrow group of activists — without the consent of the students, parents, and communities whose interests the schools are supposed to serve.
-Those who dissent risk being attacked as bigots and shamed into silence.
+Schools are adopting this illiberal mission at the behest of a narrow group of activists, union leaders and high-priced consultants— without the consent of the students, parents, and communities whose interests the schools are supposed to serve.
+Those who dissent risk being called ugly names and shamed into silence.

 This must stop.
-If you are disturbed by these destructive developments, you are not alone.
-If you want our schools to return to teaching our children what they need to grow and succeed, please join us.
-We come from diverse races, religions, economic backgrounds, and political orientations — but we all agree that it is time to join together and stop the madness in our schools.
+If you are disturbed by these destructive practices in our schools, you are not alone.
+If you want our schools to return to teaching our children all that they need to become the best version of themselves, please join us.
+We come from diverse races, religions, economic backgrounds, and political orientations — but we all agree that it is time to join together and stop this madness in our schools.

 Sign Up for Updates